ESG in the boardroom

 There are three key steps:

 This last step supplements the existing duty under section 172 of the Companies Act 2006.
 This duty requires directors to act in a way they consider most likely to promote the success of the company for the benefit of its shareholders whilst also considering certain other stakeholders and considerations in doing so (including the community and environment).
 While this duty means that companies should already be considering social and environmental matters in their decision-making, B Corp status much more categorically and expressly takes the measurement of success beyond solely shareholder benefit.
-For more on the section 172 duty, please see this insight on the Better Business Act, which pushes for a change in UK law to require every company in the UK to align its interests with those of our wider society and environment.
+We discuss the section 172 duty further in our insight on the Better Business Act, which pushes for a change in UK law to require every company in the UK to align its interests with those of our wider society and environment.

 Companies must pay a submission and verification fee during the B Corp certification process, and then an annual certification fee which is based on the company's total revenue on the last set of audited accounts.